aeonSolutions/AeonLabs-Solder-Reflow-Plate-PCB/README.md

 ## As Seen On GreatScott!
 This is the Gerber & KiCad files for the Youtuber GreatScott! video "The Best way to reflow solder?
 Hot Plate to the rescue!
 DIY or Buy"
 Check it out here - [The Best way to reflow solder?
 Hot Plate to the rescue!
 DIY or Buy](https://www.youtube.com/watch?v=QarizoUnRfk)
-You can view the DIY build here : https://www.youtube.com/watch?v=LoQu3XXIayc&t=1as

 You have 2 options:

 Download this repository for the KiCad Files

 Or,

 Download the Gerber files in the release section of this repository

 ### alternatively if you do not want to build a PCB by yourself, and like to buy one mail me at mtpsilva@gmail.com.
 The price will be around 20eur plus postage fees.